nirth/karma-less-preprocessor/README.md

  * `save`: [`Boolean`] Indicates whether result of compilation should be saved in project directory.
  * `paths`: [`Array`] of paths to folders that should be used for file lookup when using `@import`.
  * `compress`: [`Boolean`] Indicates whether css should be compressed or not.
  * `additionalData`:`Object` which can contain the `Object` modifyVars and/or the `Object` globalVars.
-With those, you can tell the less compiler to add global Variables or modify existing ones during compilation.
+With those you can tell the less compiler to add global variables or modify existing ones during compilation.

 ### Example configuration